nelsonfigueroa/nelson.cloud/content/posts/2025-12-11-pulumi-github-actions-with-s3-backend.md

           AWS_REGION: us-east-1 # change the region as needed
 ```

-This runs a `pulumi preview` so it'll veryify that everything is set up correctly without actually deplpoying anything.
+This runs a `pulumi preview` so it'll verify that everything is set up correctly without actually deploying anything.

 ## Testing the Workflow